trailjeep/shaarli-urlextern/README.md

 # shaarli-urlextern
-Shaarli plugin to open external links in a new tab/window.
+[Shaarli](https://github.com/shaarli/Shaarli) plugin to open external links in a new tab/window.

+Should work with any template.

 ## Installation
 The plugin's folder (`urlextern`) should be placed in the `<shaarli>/plugins/` directory.